ASSAULT & BATTERY IN PHILADELPHIA, PA

 Assault & Battery – PA

 The state of Pennsylvania doesn’t have a specific statute relating to battery.
 Instead, the statutes refer to simple assault and aggravated assault.
 The standard definition of assault is the threat of doing bodily or mental harm to a person.
-On the other hand, ‘battery’ refers to the actual harm done.
+On the other hand, battery refers to the actual harm done.
 In Philadelphia, assault is an intentional tort as well as a crime.
-Meaning, the state may prosecute the defendant in criminal court, and you may sue the defendant in civil court.
-You may also hear assault referred to as “assault and battery.”
+That means the state may prosecute the defendant in criminal court, and you may sue the defendant in civil court.
+You may also hear assault referred to as assault and battery.

 If you believe you’re a victim of assault in Philadelphia, contact Morgan & Morgan.
-We’re the nation’s leading plaintiffs’ law firm with more than $5 billion dollars recovered on behalf of our clients.
-Fill out this form for a free case evaluation.
+We’re the nation’s leading plaintiffs’ law firm, with more than $5 billion recovered on behalf of our clients.

 According to Penn.
 Stat. §2701, simple assault refers to someone attempting to cause bodily injury.
-It also refers to another person who intentionally, knowingly, and recklessly caused bodily injury to you.
+It also refers to another person who intentionally, knowingly, and recklessly caused bodily injury.
 Additional definitions by statute include:

-- Negligently causing bodily injury to you with a deadly weapon
+- Negligently causing bodily injury with a deadly weapon

-- Putting you in fear of serious bodily injury — such as pointing a gun at you or the defendant telling you that he or she has a gun and is going to kill you
+- Putting you in fear of serious bodily injury — such as pointing a gun at you or telling you they are going to kill you

-- Purposely concealing a hypodermic needle and knowingly and/or intentionally stabbing any police officer or employee of a correctional institute with the needle during a search
+- Purposely concealing a hypodermic needle and stabbing any police officer or employee of a correctional institute with it during a search

 Penn.
 Stat. §2702 defines aggravated assault, which includes “the attempt to cause serious bodily harm to another.”
-If the bodily injury has occurred, the defendant had to have shown “extreme indifference to the value of human life.”
+If bodily injury has occurred, the defendant has to show “extreme indifference to the value of human life.”
 In some cases, even if the bodily injury or the attempt to cause the bodily injury was not serious, a defendant could be charged with aggravated assault.
-Usually, this is if the assault is carried out on a first responder, teacher, judge, children, police officer, or corrections officer.
+Usually, this is if the assault is carried out on a first responder, teacher, judge, child, police officer, or corrections officer.

-Depending on who was assaulted and the severity of the assault, a defendant may be charged with a first-degree felony or second-degree felony.
+Depending on the victim and severity of the assault, a defendant may be charged with a first-degree or second-degree felony.
 If the defendant assaults a police officer, firefighter, or an employee of a correctional institution, the defendant could be charged with a first-degree felony.
-Subsection (c) of Penn.
+Subsection C of Penn.
 Stat. §2702 gives a complete list of people and professions who, if assaulted, could trigger higher penalties for the defendant.

 Contact a Philadelphia Assault Lawyer

 If you have been assaulted or someone has threatened you with bodily harm, contact Morgan & Morgan.
 Our Philadelphia assault lawyers are passionate about fighting for the rights of victims, treating their cases personally.
-Morgan & Morgan has more resources – you’ll get a full team of lawyers and legal staff by your side.
-And, our clients get 24/7 open communication with their case staff through our mobile app.
+Morgan & Morgan has more resources than other firms.
+If we go forward with your case, you’ll get a full team of lawyers and legal staff by your side.
+And our clients get 24/7 open communication with their case staff through our mobile app.